Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Dentsu Finland

-As marketing investment levels become more stable, advertisers are increasingly focusing on efficient and optimal allocation of resources.
-The goal is to find the right balance between brand-building and tactical actions across different product categories, campaigns, target audiences, as well as ATL and BTL activities.
+As the levels of marketing investments stabilise, advertisers increasingly focus on efficient and optimal allocation of investments.
+The goal is to find the right balance of brand building and tactical actions, different product categories, campaigns and target audiences as well as ATL and BTL activities.

-The aim is also to combine brand and tactical interventions into packages that support both short- and long-term objectives.
+The aim is also to combine brand building and tactical actions into packages that support both short- and long-term objectives.

-There is a growing need for advanced impact measurement and analysis.
+Simultaneously, the need for advanced impact measurement and analysis grows.
 There is a desire to identify metrics relevant to business growth.
 A shift is therefore underway from traditional measures of awareness and consideration towards mental market share models and calibrated modelling of media contributions.

 Jonna Musa,